|Finding Purpose in a Depressing World|

 Friend, God does love you very much.
 God is FOR you, not against you.
 He wants a relationship with you and He has provided the way for that.
 If you want to finally stop running here and there and everywhere, and if you want real peace in your life, and if you want to really know your purpose in life and to fulfill all that you are here to fulfill, it starts with turning to Jesus.

-It is as simple as praying a prayer like this one, in faith.
+The starting point is as simple as praying a prayer like this one, in faith.
 It isn't about the prayer but about the faith in your heart.

 "Lord Jesus, I admit and confess that I am a sinner.
 I have done bad things and have hurt myself and others.
 I have been living for wrong reasons and bought the lie that I would be happy if I only had enough of what the world has to offer.
 I now realize that the world cannot satisfy me because it can't address my deep spiritual need of having peace with God.
 I repent and turn from my sin, and I believe Jesus that You came into this world and lived a perfect life to die for me and pay the penalty for my sin.
 I thank you for that and I receive your free gift of righteousness and eternal life.
 Please forgive me of my sin and come into my life today.
 Fill me with your peace and joy and love and help me to live rightly.
 Give me vision for my future and what You would have me do.
 Amen."